pwittchen/interview-questions/general-questions.md

 - What kind of people would you like to work with?
 - What are the things you like at work?
 - What are the things you don't like at work?
-- In what kind of environment would you like to work?
+- What kind of environment would you like to work in?
-- How you learn new things and gather the knowledge?
+- How do you learn new things and gather the knowledge?